-This week's podcast features David Langford, CEO and founder of Langford International, Inc. and Deming Institute Advisory Board member.
+This week's podcast features David Langford, CEO and founder of Langford International, Inc. and Deming Institute Advisory Council member.

 David discusses "Education as a System" and using the four parts of Deming's "System of Profound Knowledge" to make a systemic change to the current education system.
 He talks about the "aim" and "product" of the education system.
 "What are we trying to accomplish?"
 "Are we just trying to improve test scores or are we trying to teach kids to think?"